GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

 ## Choice of Runtime

 There are two Managed VM runtimes available, **Jetty** and **AppEngine**.
-The main differences between the two are that with the Jetty runtime you can debug in the Docker container on your local machine.
-With the AppEngine runtime you have full access to the [AppEngine Services and API's](https://cloud.google.com/appengine/docs/managed-vms/#standard_runtimes).
+The main differences between the two are that with the Jetty runtime one can debug in the Docker container on a local machine.
+AppEngine runtime has full access to the [AppEngine Services and API's](https://cloud.google.com/appengine/docs/managed-vms/#standard_runtimes), but can only be run in the Cloud.

 ## Docker on a Mac
 All machines on the internet have a preset dns entry known at **localhost** which maps to an IP address of `127.0.0.1`.
-Accessing local services, such as local AppEngine, can usually be done by going in your browser to `localhost:8080`.
+Accessing local services, can usually be done by going in your browser to `localhost:8080`.
 Docker runs inside a VM on your Mac, that VM has it's own IP Address which can be found using `boot2docker ip`.
 (Typically this is `192.168.59.103`).
 The sample uses Google Sign-in to create a unique id for each user.
 Google Sign-in requires that all hosts be accessed by name.
 So, on a Mac, it is necessary to modify your `/etc/hosts` file to add in an entry for **docker**.
 It should look like:

     127.0.0.1	    localhost
     255.255.255.255	broadcasthost